 The Dyson Cinetic Big Ball Plus Allergy is basically the same machine but with even more tools so it costs more.
 The Dyson Ball Animal Complete does not have the cinetic technology so it has a filter you need to wash regularly and it costs a bit less.
 Of course, Dyson offers a canister version which reviewers seem to love for the combined flexibility and power.
 You may want the Animal version as it has the tangle free turbine tool to handle pet hair but if you want to save a few dollars and you don't have a big problem with pet hair, you can get the multi-floor version or just order the pet hair tool as an add on (which is cheaper than getting the animal version).
 Basically, you need to decide if you want to pay more for a cinetic version which means no filter to change, and then you need to look at the tools it comes with.
 If it is cheaper, you may want to order any tools (like the pet brush) you want separately.

 This Dyson is certified 'asthma friendly' by the Asthma and Allergy Foundation of America.
 It has an extra long extension with a 'beater bar' that can easily be used to clean upholstery, pet beds, and other items where pet hair collects.
 Like the Miele (above), the Dyson Cinetic Big Ball Animal glides easily around corners and in crevices with its 'ball-technology."
 Note that the Dyson swivel is quite a bit higher so it does not get under cabinet and furniture overhangs as easily but their extension tool works well for those tasks.
 This machine also feels heavy, especially on deep pile rugs.
 With its strong suction, you are going to have to really push hard to move this vacuum around.
-But nothing else I have tried has the suction power of this machine.
+But nothing else I have tried has the consistent suction power of this machine.